דלג לתוכן הראשי

 The trio of the most problematic claims:

-- "Detox" Zeolite: A mineral sold as a "metal absorber," but without reliable evidence in humans for benefit, and with questions about purity and metal contamination in the products themselves.
+• "Detox" Zeolite: A mineral sold as a "metal absorber," but without reliable evidence in humans for benefit, and with questions about purity and metal contamination in the products themselves.

-- EDTA as a "General Cleanse / Heavy Metals / Graphene": This is the most dangerous claim.
-Oral EDTA is poorly absorbed (only about 5-18%), it is approved only for acute lead poisoning under medical supervision (as an infusion), and there is no evidence of "graphene in the blood" that needs removal.
+• EDTA as a "General Cleanse / Heavy Metals / Graphene": This is the most dangerous claim.
+Oral EDTA is poorly absorbed (only about 5-18%), it is approved only for acute lead poisoning under medical supervision (as an infusion), and there is no evidence of "graphene in the blood" that needs to be eliminated.
 Self-administered "chelation" with EDTA can even damage the kidneys and disrupt essential minerals.

 Important: Real Suspicion of Heavy Metals?
 See a Doctor 🔴

-- Eat Cruciferous Vegetables: Broccoli, sprouts, cabbage, and cauliflower, a natural source of sulforaphane and support for Phase II.
+2. Eat Cruciferous Vegetables: Broccoli, sprouts, cabbage, and cauliflower, a natural source of sulforaphane and support for Phase II.

-- Maintain a Healthy Weight and Balanced Blood Sugar: Non-alcoholic fatty liver disease is the most common liver problem today, and lifestyle change is the most effective treatment.
+3. Maintain a Healthy Weight and Balanced Blood Sugar: Non-alcoholic fatty liver disease is the most common liver problem today, and lifestyle change is the most effective treatment.

-- Fiber and Water: Support the real elimination pathway through the intestines, without laxatives.
+4. Fiber and Water: Support the real elimination pathway through the intestines, without laxatives.

 Bottom Line

-Want a tailored supplement list exactly for you, based on gender, age, and goals, including support for the detox system?
+Want a tailored supplement list exactly for you, based on gender, age, and goals, including support for the cleansing system?
 Activate our personal supplement selector and get evidence-ranked recommendations with purchase links, no hype.

 References: